Pork Chile Verde (Green Chili)

-Put all of the cleaned poblanos in a blender or food processor along with the onions, roasted tomatillos and any accumulated juices and puree the mixture (you may need to do this in batches).
-I recommend putting only some of the Jalapeños in at first and then tasting the sauce before adding more.
-Blend the mixture to puree and give it a taste.
-If it needs more heat, add more Jalapeños.
+Put the cleaned peppers in a blender or food processor along with the onions, roasted tomatillos and any accumulated juices and puree the mixture (you may need to do this in batches).
+I recommend putting only some of the Jalapeños in at first and then taste the sauce before adding more.

 How to make Pork Chile Verde

 Heat a large Dutch oven or other heavy-bottomed pot over medium-high heat until hot.
 Divide the pork into batches and add it in a single layer into the pot with the fattiest part facing down.
-Let this fry undisturbed until it’s browned on one side and no longer sticking to the pot.
+Let this fry undisturbed until it's browned on one side and no longer sticking to the pot.
 Flip it over and brown the other side.
-Transfer the browned pork to a bowl and repeat until you’ve browned all of the pork.
+Transfer the browned pork to a bowl and repeat until you've browned all of the pork.

-Add the chicken broth and return all of the pork to the pot and add the Chile Verde Sauce, chicken stock, Mexican oregano, bay leaf, and chopped cilantro stems.
+Return all of the pork to the pot and add the Chile Verde Sauce, chicken stock, Mexican oregano, bay leaf, and chopped cilantro stems.
 Bring the mixture and then turn down the heat to maintain a gentle simmer.
 Cook uncovered for one and half hours.
-Stir the green chili periodically and use a spoon to skim off any scum that floats to the surface.
+Stir the green chili periodically and use a spoon to skim off any scum or excess fat that floats to the surface.

-After about an hour and a half, taste the sauce and add more salt if it needs it (remember it’s going to continue cooking for a while longer, so don’t overdo it).
-If the sauce tastes too acidic, add a bit more honey to mellow it out.
+After an hour and a half, taste the sauce and add more salt if it needs it (remember it's going to continue cooking for a while longer, so don't overdo it).
+If the sauce tastes too acidic, add a teaspoon or two of honey to mellow it out.

 Let the Chile Verde simmer for another thirty minutes to an hour or until you can cut a piece of pork in half with a fork.